 A NEW WALL football game for two players was introduced by NSM at the Hannover Fair recently.
-It was introduced this to correspond with the first world football title game in Mexretail sales, but the group's new single, 'Cecelia,' will probably match the group's last song in sales, and possibly surpass it, it
+It was introduced this year to correspond with the first world football title game in Mexico soon.

-THIS FOOTBALL game, marketed by Automatenbau Rudolf Schorz-mann of Struempfelbrunn, West Germany, was one of the new items unveiled at the recent Hannover (Germany) Fair recently.
+THIS FOOTBALL game, marketed by Automatenbau Rudolf Schorzmann of Struempfelbrunn, West Germany, was one of the new items unveiled at the recent Hannover (Germany) Fair recently.
 The game features an electromechanical score indicator.